-A Roman aqueduct, Etruscan tombs, abandoned medieval church and town within few meters.
+A Roman aqueduct, Etruscan tombs, an abandoned medieval church, and a town within a few meters.

 Monterano stands on a tuff hill whose sides dive for about 100 meters on two underlying gorges formed by the Mignone River to the north and from the stream Bicione to the south and east.

 Located to the west of Lake Bracciano, about 2 kilometers from the town of Canale Monterano, the village is situated between the Tolfa and Sabatini Mountains in the heart of the Natural Reserve of Monterano.